ndonolli/imaginathan-space-site/posts/the-curious-future-of-the-progressive-web-app.md

 Heck, I took ten minutes out of my unprogressive life and turned *this* site into a PWA.
 No, really!
 You can <span class="fake-link" onclick="app.installPwa()">install this "app"</span> on your phone or desktop!

 If you actually clicked that install link, you may have received an alert giving you sad reasons as to why it didn't work.
-This brings up another pain point of PWAs: the bottleneck on PWA adoption is on the device/browser manufacturers, not the development side.
+This brings up another pain point of PWAs: the bottleneck on PWA adoption is on device manufacturers and browsers, not the development community.
+As far as the Using HTTPS and SSL certificates are practically mandatory these days.
+Service workers are relatively new in the age of the web but are widely used for performance requirements.
+Major players like Twitter and Instagram invest heavily on creating fluid in-browser versions of their apps and are both installable as PWAs if you choose to do so.

+On the device manufacturer side, Google has emerged as one of the largest advocates for "progressifying" your web app.
+They have done work consolidating documentation, teaching materials, and marketing resources in order to spread the news to software, product, and business oriented professionals alike.
+Chrome on mobile and desktop supports modern web APIs and implements the necessary requirements to prompt users to install the app from the website.

+Apple, on the other hand, is a different story.
+Fanboys may point to the iPhone launch video where Steve Jobs envisions a future of